0emerald/CC-Filtering/README.md

 ```
 * **Need to check the CombineOutputs.sh works, then can make a file to combine all these into one file, perhaps delete records that are duplicated.
 Can look at parquet formats, removing anything under the landing page by editing the read_wet.py file.**
 * Have left the code to output csv files, combine small csvs into one csv per crawl, then there is code that can be modified (change file names, chunk size, write a bash for), that will convert the big csv to a parquet in chunks to reduce memory usage.
 * Doing all 9 crawls at once seems to use up too much space on the HPC where it stores the wet/warc files temporarily.
 Have gone back to the method of doing the 202350 crawl, where one crawl is done at a time in chunks.
+* See the **2021WW** crawl folders.
+Can run `bashToScrape2021WWcrawl.sh` in each folder.
+Once this is run, copy the `CombineOutputs2021WW.sh` and `CombineOutputs2021WW.py` files in to the **2021WW** folder and run the bash file to get a large combined file called `df2021WW.csv`.
+These 9 csv files are stored on the RDSP in projects/Internet_Archive/CC-filtering.